Godsmith/timereporter/README.md

 #### Target hours per day

-To set the target hours per day, edit the `working_hours_per_day` variable.
+To set the target hours per day, edit the `target_hours_per_day` variable.
 The default value is 27900 seconds.

 ## Usage